.

 Green Aphids on a Hibiscus Bud

 Due to this very efficient way of reproducing, aphids need to be controlled when they are first seen on your hibiscus.
-The best way to do this is to treat the plants with the systemic chemical "imidacloprid."
-Imidacloprid enters the hibiscus through the roots, and is then circulated within the phloem vessels of the plant for up to a year.
-When an aphid pierces the phloem vessel and feeds on the sap inside, it also ingests the imidacloprid which is toxic to aphids.
-We now offer two products that contain imidacloprid.
-The easiest to apply and longest lasting is Bayer Tree and Shrub.
-This is mixed with water and then applied to the ground or plant pot by saturating the roots.
-We also have Bayer Advanced 3-in-1, a spray that contains imidacloprid along with other active ingredients that control spider mites and fungus diseases.
-This spray needs to be repeated every 2-3 weeks if aphids or other pests are present.
-The Tree and Shrub can be applied once per season for long-lasting effectiveness against aphids.
+The very best way to do this is to treat the plants with a systemic pesticide that enters the hibiscus through the roots, and is then circulated within the phloem vessels of the plant for several months.
+When an aphid pierces the phloem vessel and feeds on the sap inside, it also ingests the pesticide and dies.

 BACK TO HIBISCUS PESTS MAIN PAGE